JNavith/tailwindcss-theme-variants/README.md

     </tbody>
 </table>

+### Legend

+TODO

-†**Responsive**: While "inside" of a theme, it must be possible to "activate" classes / variants depending on the current breakpoint.
+**Responsive**: While "inside" of a theme, it must be possible to "activate" classes / variants depending on the current breakpoint.
 For instance, it has to be possible to change `background-color` when **both** the screen is `sm` **and** the current theme is `dark`.

-‡**Requires <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*">custom properties</a>**: Plugins who meet this description (have a ✅) usually have you write semantically named classes like `bg-primary`, `text-secondary`, etc, and swap out what `primary` and `secondary` mean with custom properties depending on the theme.
+**Requires <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*">custom properties</a>**: Plugins who meet this description (have a ✅) usually have you write semantically named classes like `bg-primary`, `text-secondary`, etc, and swap out what `primary` and `secondary` mean with custom properties depending on the theme.
 This means that in IE11, themes cannot be controlled, and in some cases the default theme won't work at all without [preprocessing](https://github.com/postcss/postcss-custom-properties).

-★`prefers-color-scheme`, like any media query, [can be detected in JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).
+`prefers-color-scheme`, like any media query, [can be detected in JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).
 Any plugin marked as not supporting `prefers-color-scheme` could "support" it by adding or removing classes or data attributes, such as with the [`prefers-dark.js` script](https://github.com/estevanmaito/tailwindcss-multi-theme/blob/master/prefers-dark.js).

-*[Native screens](https://tailwindcss.com/docs/breakpoints/#dark-mode) cannot have their generated classes `@apply`ed, but you can still nest an `@screen` directive within the element, like this:
+[Native screens](https://tailwindcss.com/docs/breakpoints/#dark-mode) cannot have their generated classes `@apply`ed, but you can still nest an `@screen` directive within the element, like this:
 ```css
 .btn-blue {
     @apply bg-blue-100 text-blue-800;